Telecom Italia seen giving minority investors more say

 Fossati, who is not represented on the current Telecom Italia board, vowed on Friday to continue his fight and announced plans to submit a proposal to change the company’s by-laws and give minority investors greater board representation.

-U.S. money-manager Blackrock (BLK.N) could have a pivotal role going forward after emerging this month as Telecom Italia’s second-biggest shareholder with a near 10 percent stake.
+U.S money-manager Blackrock could have a pivotal role going forward after emerging this month as Telecom Italia’s second-biggest shareholder with a near 10 percent stake.

 In September Telefonica, which owns 66 percent of Telco, agreed to gradually buy out its Italian partners in Telco from 2014, a deal that was followed by the appointment of Patuano.